michael-wall/rabbit-mq-demo/README.md

 ## A POC to integrate RabbitMQ in Liferay PaaS ##
+- Scope is to integrate Liferay DXP with https://www.rabbitmq.com/
 - Rabbit MQ runs as a custom service in the Liferay PaaS environment.
 - An Object Action Client Extension publishes a message to a RabbitMQ queue.
 - A 'remote' Spring Boot custom service listens for messages in the queue, processes them and updates the original Object Record.